stellar-sites/sca/README.md

 * The new tab should now contain a rendering of the code in your gitpod, you can freely edit the files within your gitpod and see the live results in the website preview.
 * Once all changes have been made and tested, merge the changes to the git repository (or submit a merge request if you do not have permission).
 * Use the git link on the narrow toolbar on the right edge of the gitpod IDE to perform git actions like merge requests.
-* Once your changes have been merged to the master branch (either directly or approved), Travis CI will build and deploy to Github Pages the new website.
+* Once your changes have been merged to the master branch (either directly or approved), a Github Action workflow will build and deploy to Github Pages the new website.
-* The links at the top of this README will show the status of the Travis CI build
+* The links at the top of this README will show the status of the build